stadium-software/conditional-datagrid-styling/README.md

 <tr><td><=</td><td>less than or equal to</td></tr>
 </table>

-# CSS
-When the script runs, it adds CSS the classes defined in the Conditions List above to the table cell (td) when **all** related conditions evaluate to true.
-See more CSS examples in the StyleSheet of the sample application

-## Styling Cells and Rows
+# Styling Cells and Rows
 1. Select the *StyleSheet* in the *Application Explorer*
 2. Write CSS